 Contribution Goal - Learning Goal - What purpose is it serving me to have this conversation?
 How is having this conversation a meaningful opportunity for me?
-Who do I want to do this for and why? that necessary is a war pose something larger than me What can I learn?
+Who do I want to do this for and why?
+Coarriecane rate power pose/something larger than me What can I learn?
 How do I want to grow through the situation?